-Our lawyers have represented thousands of workers in state and federal courts throughout the country.
+Our wrongful termination lawyers have represented thousands of workers in state and federal courts throughout the country.
 In five years, our lawyers have recovered more than $50 million (and counting) for employees in Ohio and nationwide.
-If you have been terminated, contact us for your free case evaluation.
-During your free case evaluation, you will talk to one of our wrongful termination lawyers.
-That lawyer will answer all of your questions and explain the employment laws that apply to your circumstances.
+If you have been terminated, contact us for your free case evaluation with a member of our legal team.

 What is wrongful termination?